Is purchasing Switzerland expat health insurance a necessity for comprehensive care, or just an add-on that can be skipped? Let’s find out.

 To decide which plan is right for you, consider factors like what kind of coverage you need, what kind of cost you are ready to pay, and the policy provider.
 While your needs might vary, you would want to consider the following points before purchasing any expat health insurance in Switzerland.

-Factors to Consider Before You Buy Switzerland Expat Health Insurance
+What to Consider When Buying Switzerland Expat Health Insurance

 Basic health insurance in Switzerland requires the policyholder to pay a certain contribution to the expenses.
 Children under 18 years of age are completely exempt from deductibles that need to be paid, but adults have an annual standard deductible.
 Also, the insurance charges an annual retention fee of about 10% up to a certain amount, with additional fees for children.